 - Email: Open Records Coordinator email@example.com

-- If the records you are seeking are under the custody and control of another agency, submit your request to that agency.
+- If the records you are seeking are under the custody and control of another agency, please submit your request to that agency.
 Failure to do so may delay the time it takes for you to obtain the records that you seek.

 - Is there any cost associated with receiving a response to an Open Records Request?

 - The standard cost of providing paper copies of responsive records is $.10 per page.
 If mailing is required, there will also be a charge for the cost of postage.

 - If an approved request would require computer programming, and programming is possible, there is a cost of $29.00 to $75.00 per hour.
 An estimate of the time and cost to perform the programming will be provided to the requestor prior to the start of programming.
 Once an authorization for payment is received, programming will be performed to produce a response to the approved request.

 - When is payment for an Open Records Request expected?

 Payment is expected at the time the records are picked up at the Department of Revenue or prior to mailing.
 No hard copies of requested records will be mailed until all payments, including any shipping charges, have been received by the Department of Revenue.

 - To whom do I make my check or money order payable for an Open Records Request?

 Your check or money order should be made payable to the Kentucky State Treasurer and mailed to the Open Records Coordinator, Department of Revenue, 501 High Street, Station 69, Frankfort, Kentucky 40601.

 - What if I want to request a copy of my own personal taxes?